Saturday, January 31, 2009

 The new assignment [...] bewildered the company.
 Combat units don’t run prisons.
 That is the province of another cadre of M.P.s, known as internment and resettlement M.P.s, who are trained according to the Army’s extensive doctrine on handling all manner of wartime captives and displaced persons.
 The 372nd M.P.s had no such specialized experience.

 This is what we call a feature, not a bug.
-There lack of experience in handling prisoners and they ignorance of proper procedures, including the Geneva conventions, was just what the officers running Abu Gharib wanted.
+Their lack of experience in handling prisoners and they ignorance of proper procedures, including the Geneva conventions, was just what the officers running Abu Gharib wanted.
 The brass deliberately staffed the prison with people they knew, or at least hoped, would be amenable to helping them torture the prisoners.

 The The New Yorker Cover